brandongk-ubco/gitstats/docs/technical/issues.md

 One of the key components of [Kanban](https://en.wikipedia.org/wiki/Kanban_(development)) is high visibility of the work being embarked upon.
 This allows the team, management, or client to see quickly and easily the plan and progress.
-In this project, we will achieve visibility through [GitHub Issues](https://guides.github.com/features/issues/) and [GitHub Projects](https://github.com/features/project-management).
+In this project, we will achieve visibility through [GitHub Issues](https://guides.github.com/features/issues/).

 # Types of Issues